Things to do in Herat, Afghanistan

 To reach Gazur Gah you need a taxi as it lies on the outskirts.
 A taxi will take 15 to 20 minutes from the city center and will cost around 300 Rupees (around 5 USD), one way.

-Things to do in Herat – Day three
+Best things to do in Herat – Day three

-Tim Che Bazaar
+Herat Tim Che Bazaar

 On the third day of exploring the things to do in Herat, take a taxi to the old city center and walk around the quaint bazaar that spreads from the intersection of Chehar Soo, literally translating into “Four Directions”, each one going towards one of the old gates of the city: Iraq Gate, on the northwest of the city center, Malik Gate, on the southwest of the old city, Khoshk Gate, on the east, and Kandahar Gate, going south.
 The gates were built all around the bazaar to protect from foreign invasions.